 The Victorian node of the PLN is hosted at Monash University and the Burnet Institute and currently consists of six research groups:

 Chen Davidovich, based at the Monash Biomedicine Discovery Institute (Monash BDI), is studying key proteins involved in the maintenance of stem cell fate, which play an important role in multiple cancers.

 Max Cryle, also based at Monash BDI, is using a combination of techniques to understand and harness the major protein machines that catalyse the production of some of the most important antibiotics in clinical use.

 Mikaël Martino, based at the Australian Regenerative Medicine Institute (ARMI) at Monash University, focuses on the immune regulation of stem cells and regeneration, seeking to design regenerative medicine strategies integrating a control of the immune system.

 Senthil Arumugam, based at Monash BDI, researches how complex properties arise out of molecules and their interactions, with a primary focus on endosomal trafficking.

 South Australian node

-The South Australian node of the PLN is hosted at the the South Australian Health and Medical Research Institute (SAHMRI), supported by the University of Adelaide, the University of South Australia and Flinders University, and the South Australian immunoGENomics Cancer Institute (SAiGENCI), where recruitment of an EMBL Australia Group Leader in Cancer Research is underway.
+The South Australian node of the PLN is hosted at the the South Australian Health and Medical Research Institute (SAHMRI), supported by the University of Adelaide, the University of South Australia and Flinders University, and the South Australian immunoGENomics Cancer Institute (SAiGENCI).

 New South Wales node